Testing Messaging

 Testing Messaging architecture in PHP

-Testing Message Driven Architecture can easily become nightmare from the perspective of speed and maintenance of such tests.
-It's really important to write easy to understand, quick and reliable test scenarios. especially in long term projects.
-That's why Ecotone comes with test supporting tools, which helps writing tests that are close to the way code runs in production, yet kept simple and isolated.
+Testing Message Driven Architecture can easily become a nightmare from the perspective of speed and maintenance of such tests.
+It's really important to write easy to understand, quick and reliable test scenarios, especially in long-term projects.
+That's why Ecotone comes with test supporting tools, which help write tests that are close to the way code runs in production, yet kept simple and isolated.

 Ecotone Lite